cbmr-data/cbmr-data.github.io/esrum/source/services/rstudio.rst

  RStudio
 #########

-An RStudio_ server is made available at http://esrumweb01fl:8787/.
-To use this server, you must
+The RStudio_ server can be found at http://esrumweb01fl:8787/.
+To connect to this server, you must

 #.
 Be a member of the ``SRV-esrumweb-users`` group.
 Simply follow the
    steps in the :ref:`s_applying_for_access` section, and apply for